Professor finds way to make musical performance meaningful for his students despite not performing publicly

-To hear the full Flagler Footnotes interview with Professor Taisey, please visit here.
+Press play below to hear the full Flagler Footnotes interview with Professor Taisey.

 Students in his department are staying active in other ways outside of the classroom.
 Check out the news on these students who've placed in the North Florida Chapter of National Association of Teachers of Singing under the direction of Professors Weinberg and Colsant.

 Adult Musical Theatre Treble Category- Jessica Allan, 1st Place

 Contemporary Commercial Music (CCM) TTB Category - Aaron Fantacone, 1st Place

 CCM Treble Category - Stephanie (Stevie) Hyde, 1st Place